ngen-brett/gitlab-ce/doc/ci/introduction/index.md

-In this file, you define the scripts you want to run, include and cache dependencies, choose what commands you want to run in sequence and those you want to run in parallel, define where you want to deploy your app to, choose if you want to run the script automatically or if you want to trigger it manually.
+In this file, you define the scripts you want to run, include and cache dependencies, choose what commands you want to run in sequence and those you want to run in parallel, define where you want to deploy your app to, and choose if you want to run the script automatically or if you want to trigger it manually.
 Once you're familiar with GitLab CI/CD you can add more advanced steps into the configuration file.